gvwilson/thirdbit/_drafts/2022-12-31-comes-round-again.md

 Another year over; what have I learned?

-- I'd successfully avoided management for two decades, but my luck finally ran out:
+- I successfully avoided management for two decades, but my luck finally ran out this year:
-  I was "promoted" to engineering manager at [Deep Genomics][dg].
+  I was promoted to engineering manager at [Deep Genomics][dg].
+  The company had some layoffs this autumn, which is always difficult, but I got to run [one-day workshops on evidence-based teaching][teaching-workshop] for about forty of my colleagues and spend a couple of hundred hours teaching them R and Python, which has forced me to [re-think what I teach][dont-know-teach].

 - The lightning talks that we organized for [It Will Never Work in Theory][nwit] went very well;